SchweizerischeBundesbahnen/springboot-graceful-shutdown/README.md

 And still it can happen that servicecalls fail because of the Openshift internal routing, networkproblems, or any other component between service caller and service host.

+Releasing
+--
+If you want to create a new release, you need to do following steps:
+1. Generate your PGP Keys with Gnugpg: gpg --gen-key
+2. Publish your PGP Key to a public server: gpg --keyserver keyserver.ubuntu.com --send-key YOURKEYID
+2. Copy the prepared Maven settings.xml from this repo to your Maven home directory
+3. Adjust all the user and password configurations in the settings.xml
+4. You find the sonatype credentials on the protected passwordpage of the SBB ESTA Team
+5. Adjust the version in the pom.xml -SNAPSHOT for a snapshot deployment, without the -SNAPSHOT for the release deployment.
+6. Execute mvn clean deploy
+7. If the build was successful, check oss.sonatype.org if your version was published
+8. In case of troubles contact the Repoowner

+**Be aware that releasing behind the proxy might not work because they blocked the URL.
+                In SBB I needed to publish the release from outside of the Proxy.
+The SNAPSHOT publishing worked behind the proxy.**

 Credits
 --
 This Shutdownhook was created, maintained and used by SBB (Schweizerische Bundesbahnen) team ESTA in Switzerland.